department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/evss-lighthouse-migration/README.md

   <p></p>

-**Objective 1: Improves direct deposit for comp & pen success rates by migrating to Lighthouse**.
+### Objective 1: Improves direct deposit for comp & pen success rates by migrating to Lighthouse.

+**KPI: Get direct deposit retrievals and saves to a 95% success rate.**

 Stats based on the [Profile Domo dashboard](https://va-gov.domo.com/page/1834995012?userId=66061986).